kysieiraq2-jpg/Easyshopdrop/README.md

-# Shop&Drop — Version 13 customer checkout demo
+# Shop&Drop — V20 - Worldwide Marketplace upgrade

 A local development prototype, not a production or payment-ready marketplace.